Chocolate Mint Cookie Love

 And with this latest peppermint chocolate chip incarnation we are a good nibble closer to the best chocolate cookie yet.
 So of course, I had to tweak and share.
 These remind me of those Girl Scout cookies called Thin Mints.
 Except they're chubby (though I suppose one could flatten them a bit if one was so inclined).

 These peppermint laced fudgy sweethearts are crisp chocolate goodness.

 We freeze ours and serve them slightly chilled.
 Those of you more adept at fancy baking could try creating heart shapes.
 (I never have the patience to fuss with dough.
 I'm more of rustic make a mess in the kitchen blasting Neil Finn kind of baker than a precise "mis en place" to Sarah Brightman kind of gal.
 But if cookie cutters are your middle name?
 Knock yourself out.)

-These are lovely warm from the oven with an ice cold glass of vanilla hemp milk (pictured is Hemp Dream).
+These are lovely warm from the oven with an ice cold glass of your favorite vanilla soy, coconut, or hemp milk.

 Mint Chocolate Cookies- A Gluten-Free Casein-Free Recipe

 When we first made these little beauties we crisscrossed them with a fork.
 Now we chill the dough for an hour, and wad the dough into balls.
 Balls make for a lovely rounded dome of a cookie, let me tell you.
 If you'd like to press out the dough and use a cookie cutter, feel free (this technique will work best with a dough made with real eggs).

 1 cup certified gluten-free oat flour, buckwheat flour, or millet flour